Knowledge · Germany to USA 2026

 The IIJA allocates federal money to states and localities for transit, rail, water, broadband, ports, and grid modernisation.
 Buy America domestic-content rules under BABA 2021 govern it.
 Siemens Mobility, MAN Truck & Bus, Herrenknecht, Voith, KSB, and Wilo touch IIJA on a per-project basis.
 Eligibility is not uniform.
 Per-RFP procurement counsel applies.
 The marketing work is to position credibly inside US infrastructure procurement before the eligibility analysis even opens.

-Each statute changes the reader the German operator is talking to.
-The reader has more dollars, a longer demand curve, and a more politically salient mandate to source inside North American content rules.
-The reader also has more entrants competing for the same procurement.
-The German operator with a strong home register and no US-legible commercial frame reads as one of many credible non-US bidders.
-The operator who has rebuilt the surface against the actual filter reads as a credible counterparty for a multi-year award.
+Each statute changes the buyer the German operator is talking to.
+The buyer has more dollars, a longer demand curve, and a more politically salient mandate to source inside North American content rules.
+The buyer also has more entrants competing for the same procurement.
+The German operator with a strong home-market language and no US-legible sales story lands as one of many credible non-US bidders.
+The operator who has rebuilt the surface against the actual filter lands as a credible counterparty for a multi-year award.

 US PROCUREMENT GATE: GERMAN OPERATORS 68% CHASING INT'L PARTNER 4% US CLOSE PRE-REBUILD 16% US CLOSE POST-REBUILD